He Told Me To Stop!

 Not only will you gain unprecedented endurance, but you’ll also get all your work done before the end of the day.
 Exercising is critical for both mental (as a stress reliever, for example) and physical well-being.

 And ditch the fast food, alcohol, energy drinks and trash TV.
 Physical and mental well-being go hand in hand.
 Do not allow yourself to sleep less than you need for long periods.
 Do not allow yourself to regularly eat unhealthy food.
 Sleep is crucial to mental and physical health.
 Healthy food is absolutely important to prevent illnesses.
 Once your body is prepared for opportunities, you’ll be able to navigate through the oceans of success.

 Stop Acting So Small.
 You Are The Universe In Ecstatic Motion.

 “Let others lead small lives, but not you.
 Let others argue over small things, but not you.
 Let others cry over small hurts, but not you.
 Let others leave their future in someone else’s hands, but not you.”

 As the age old saying goes, fake it till you make it, and still holds true.
-In a more modern sense, the phrase, “Act as if”, has a simpler message, if your looking to grow yourself.
-In the movie Boiler Room, (A must see for entrepreneurs, staring Ben Affleck and Vin Diesel).
+In a more modern sense, the phrase, “Act as if”, has a simple message, if you’re looking to grow yourself.
+In the movie Boiler Room, (A must see for entrepreneurs, starring Ben Affleck and Vin Diesel).
 There’s a point in the movie when Ben Affleck delivers a memorable and more in your face phrasing of “Act as if”…

 “There’s an important phrase that we use here, and think it’s time that you all learned it.
 Act as if.
 You understand what that means?
 Act as if you are the f****** President of this firm.
 Act as if you got a 9 inch c***.
 Okay?
 Act as if!”